greenrd/sort-dli/README.md

 Edit `s.bat` and search and replace all instances of "mv", changing them to "move"; also, search and replace all instances of the `'` character, changing it to the `"` character.
 Then run it.
 I am not going to make this easier because you can just install Cygwin (or indeed Linux).

+# `sort-dli-reverse`

+To revert the effects of an `s.sh` script, simply run

+    sort-dli-reverse <s.sh|sh

+(This facility is not provided for Windows without Unix shells installed.)